We have today been informed of important changes to the 183/60 rule in South Africa affecting yacht crew.

-Currently, any income earnt by South African tax residents whilst working abroad is exempt from taxation providing the following requirements are met:
+Currently, any income earned by South African tax residents whilst working abroad is exempt from taxation provided certain requirements are met.

 Any South African tax resident who meets requirements laid out above, both in terms of days in the country and as a member of the crew of a vessel, may claim full exemption for the income earnt whilst physically outside the country, over and above the 1 million Rand limitation applied to other foreign earners.

 It is however, stipulated that the exemption will only apply to income from days which are actually worked.

 This means that income from sick days or leave will not be exempt and will be taxable.

 Ideally, you contract of employment should state that your salary covers only actual working days and you are not paid for time which you are not working.